tq-systems/meta-tq/meta-tq/doc/README.TQMa64xxL.md

 Kernel and Device Trees are part of the root filesystem.
 They cannot be updated from U-Boot separately from the filesystem.

+### M4/R5 cores

+The M4 and R5 example programs provided by TI can be run out-of-the-box using the Linux RemoteProc driver.
+When a program is found at the location specified in the Device Tree, it will be started on the corresponding core automatically during Linux boot.
+The TQ BSP images for the MBaX4XxL contain a simple RPMsg IPC echo test program.

+The TQMa64xxL DTSI defines a number of reserved memory regions that are used by by these progams and the other the M4/R5 examples provided with the AM64x MCU+ SDK (per-core `main_r5fss_*_memory_region` and `mcu_m4fss_*_memory_region`, as well as the common `rtos_ipc_memory_region` used for inter-processor communication).

+When running M4/R5 programs with a different memory layout, the reserved regions must be adjusted accordingly in the board DTS.
+When the MCU cores are unused, it is also possible to disable the reserved regions using `status = "disabled"` to free up the memory for use by Linux.

 ## Support Wiki

 See [TQ Support Wiki for TQMa64xxL](https://support.tq-group.com/en/arm/tqma64xxl)